 Recycle, Reuse, Restore.
 It’s kind of a catchy little mantra isn’t it?

 In general though, how do we implement it?
 I usually hear the same line every election season.
 I’m not going to vote because one vote really isn’t going to make a difference.
-I guess if we all lived by that garage logic we wouldn’t have to wait in long lines and drive around town looking for our polling places any more.
+I guess if we all lived by that garage logic we wouldn’t have to wait in long lines at our local polling places.
 Luckily the moral majority doesn’t think this way.
-Instead we do drive all over town and we do stand in long lines so we can fulfill our civic duty.
+Instead we do stand in long lines so we can fulfill our civic duty.

 A quick search in the hardware store brought me to the spray paint isle.
 There it was!
 A whole section of spray paints exclusive to covering plastic.
 I wasn’t too caught up in the moment to not check the price of a brand new plastic chair.
 What would be the sense of going through all this trouble if I ended up spending more on the spray paint then I would for a new chair?